EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 But…

-If it’s NOT compatible then you will have to buy an adapter and that can be an extremely confusing process.
+If it’s NOT compatible, you must buy an adapter, which can be highly confusing.
 EVE Thermo comes ready to fit the modern standard of M30x1.5mm.
 M30 means the thread is 30mm in diameter.
-It also comes with 3x plastic converters which fit modern Danfoss branded valves.
+It also comes with 3x plastic converters that fit modern Danfoss-branded valves.

 Compatibility

-In the UK up until about the year 2000 the standard size was M28x1.0m.
-Most older UK radiators are that standard size and the biggest downside I found in this review was that EVE Thermo is simply not compatible with them!
-EVE does not supply an adapter nor does it acknowledge the popularity of the old standard size.
-It washes its hands of your compatibility problems helpfully suggesting that you get your plumber to have a look – good luck with paying a £100 call-out fee and £50 for the 30 minutes for a plumber to tell you that you will need an adapter which they may, or may not, be able to precisely identify.
+In the UK, up until 2000, the standard size was M28x1.0m.
+Most older UK radiators are that standard size, and the biggest downside I found in this review was that EVE Thermo was simply incompatible with them!
+EVE does not supply an adapter nor acknowledge the popularity of the old standard size.
+It washes its hands off your compatibility problems, helpfully suggesting that you get your plumber to have a look – good luck with paying a £100 call-out fee and £50 for the 30 minutes for a plumber to tell you that you will need an adapter which they may, or may not, be able to identify precisely.

 The adapter I used: You will probably need something like one of these in the UK if you have pre-2000 radiators, an Electronic TRV Thermostat Valve Head (28mm to 30mm Adapter) for about £10ea from Amazon.

 That should have the right thread for old radiators.
-But even then you might have a problem with the pin on the top that moves vertically up and down.
+But even then, you might have a problem with the pin on the top moving vertically up and down.
 Your existing valve may have a long pin that stops you screwing the adapter onto it.

-If the existing pin is too short, then EVE Thermo comes with a pin extender which might or might not, help you.
+If the existing pin is too short, EVE Thermo comes with a pin extender, which might or might not help you.

-Warning: I have 5 different types of radiator valves in my house.
+Warning: I have five different types of radiator valves in my house.
 Only two of them work with Thermo as supplied.

 Eesh!